giovixo/MATLAB4Calliste/README.md

 The code is based on two steps data analysis.

 In step 1 the data file is read and the energy deposits list for each input photons is evaluated.
-We call these data "raw photon history" (stored into the A array).
+We call these data "raw photon history" or LEVEL 1 DATA for short (stored into the A array).

 In step 2 the energy deposits are sampled in a pixelated detector.
-We call these data "pixelated photon history" (stored into Apix array).
+We call these data "pixelated photon history" ore LEVEL 2 DATA for short (stored into Apix array).

 The parameters of the run are stored into the PAR.m class.